Colorado Drug Rehab - Colorado Drug Treatment Centers

 • Need to End Your Addiction to Alcohol and Other Drugs?

-This site isn't trying to sell anything, but is written as a public service from the experience of a retired leader in the treatment field that also had a family member that needed treatment.
-In the failed attempts to find effective treatment, I came to realize that there are very few rehab programs that are effective and you can depend on their results.
-Programs that make fundamental changes in a person and gives them the ability to handle adversity, conflict and life’s challenges without becoming overly involved emotionally and without getting caved-in by failure and having continual relapses.
+This site is written as a public service from the experience of a retired leader in the treatment field that also had a family member that needed treatment.
+In the failed attempts to find effective treatment, I came to realize that there are very few rehab programs that are effective and you can depend on their promises and outcomes.
+The RIGHT Drug Rehab Center will cause fundamental changes in a person and give them the ability to handle adversity and conflict without haviing cravings or resorting to substance abuse.
+These rehab centers teach a person to live thier lives in an analytical and rational manner, without becoming overly involved emotionally and without getting caved-in by one's mistakes.

-90% of the treatment programs believe that addiction is a chronic and progressive disease.
-All curable problem were believed to be chronic and progressive until an answer was found.
+Over 90% of the treatment programs believe that addiction is a chronic and progressive disease.
+All curable problems were believed to be chronic and progressive at one time and then an answer or cure was found.
 This concept of addiction being a chronic and progressive disease is responsible for making so many alcoholics and other addicted persons give in to their cravings, feel hopelessly discouraged and have endless excuses for their relapses.
+They are told by most drug reahb centers that relapse is part of the "disease" and it is easy for you to believe that you are one of the misfortunate people that has this "disease"

 It is time for the alcohol and drug rehab field to evolve and take responsibility for its failures and to not just assign their losses to “a strong case of the disease model”, or using the excuse that: “he hasn’t hit bottom hard enough”.

-Addicts are not insane and only an insane person would continue to destroy themselves for a few hours of escape followed by hang-overs and regrets.
-We believe that the most of the alcohol and drug treatment field believes in profits over people and has perpetuated an moral crime against those who need help by offering programs that are knowingly getting less than 10% success and use multiple excuses rather than change their operating basis.
+Addicts are not insane and only an insane person would continue to destroy themselves for a few hours of escape followed by withdrawals, hang-overs and regrets.
+Most of the alcohol and drug treatment field believes in profits over people and has perpetuated an moral crime against those who need help by offering programs that are knowingly getting less than 10% success and use multiple excuses rather than change their operating basis.

 Thanks for reading this far.
 Here are some of the major contents:

-What can you do immediately that will make positive changes without much expense?
+There are two things that you can do immediately that will make positive changes without much expense?

-2. It is obvious that alcoholism and drug addiction deplete the brain of its neuro-chemicals, which leaves the person depress and/or anxious, and keeps them from having the ability to control their thoughts and actions, therefore, you see relapse and family rages.
+3. It is obvious that alcoholism and drug addiction deplete the brain of its neuro-chemicals, which leaves the person depress and/or anxious, and keeps them from having the ability to control their thoughts and actions, and that leads to relapses and emotional ups and downs.
 We have a product that allows an addicted or recovering person to be happier without depending on a drugs.
 This will give a person a sense of well being, by increasing their serotonin and dopamine levells.
 CLICK HERE for a product that is helping thousands.
 Call us for more details.
+We had one person, close to us, who start using this product and it gave him so much strength that his body handled his Emphysema and his breath is back to normal.
+His mood is obvously very high.

 We Can Help You SOLVE YOUR ADDICITON PROBLEM